kids encyclopedia robot

 Notable works Melitte, 1997

 Fatima Shaik is an Indian-American and African-American author and former journalist.
-Her work explores contemporary social issues, especially that of the "African-American experience."
+Her work explores contemporary social issues, especially those related to the "African-American experience."

 Shaik's research on the Société d’Economie, an early Black Catholic mutual aid society, received support from the Louisiana Endowment for the Humanities and the Kittredge Fund, and led to her 2021 book Economy Hall: The Hidden History of a Free Black Brotherhood.
 That same year, she received the Louisiana Writer Award from the Louisiana Center for the Book and the State Library of Louisiana.